Different Types Of Cranes & Their Uses

 Tower cranes are immediately recognisable due to their sheer height.
 They are comprised of a robust base, a tower (known as the mast), a slewing system that enables the upper portion to rotate and a horizontal lifting arm.
 These types of cranes will often be seen during larger construction projects when loads need to be lifted to significant heights without sacrificing stability.
 Commercial buildings and modern residential apartment complexes are two common examples.
 They are known for their ability to provide excellent lifting capacities alongside the ability to reach tall structures.
-On a final note, the height of a tower crane can be adjusted as is required.
+On a final note, the height of a tower crane can be adjusted as required.

 What are the different types of cranes and their unique uses?
 The sections above have endeavoured to answer these important questions.
 Of course, there are often other variables to take into account such as the type of load that needs to be lifted as well as the capacity of a specific model.
 This is when the professionals at Emerson Crane Hire can help.
 Please speak with one of our trained technicians if you have additional questions or should you be curious to learn more about the different types of cranes and their uses, as well as what we have to offer.